 A Better Future Begins with a Stable Home.

-Since its founding in 1991, The Bridge Fund’s two programs in New York City and Westchester have helped more than 15,000 children and their families achieve housing stability.
+Since its founding in 1991, The Bridge Fund’s two programs in New York City and Westchester have helped more than 42,136 individuals including 17,998 children achieve housing stability.
 Because they did not lose their homes, these children were able to regularly attend their neighborhood schools and maintain supportive relationships with teachers and friends.

 With the generous support of our donors and the expertise and compassion of The Bridge Fund staff, the 10,300 children of New York City and the 7,600 in Westchester—and their courageous, resilient parents—have been given a better start in life.